 Smaller mammals spread throughout the landscape were hedgehogs, shrews, water rats, mice, voles and rabbits.
 Reptiles and amphibians were also abundant.
 Just the list of frogs and toads reveals a diverse ecological landscape.
 The Iberian painted frog toad, spadefoot toad, common parsley frog, common toad, natterjack toad and common frog all lived in the lake margins.
 Reptiles included the Iberian skink and a number of snakes.

-A rich hunting ground indeed for the early humans that occupied this area.
+A rich scavenging ground indeed for the early humans that occupied this area.
 Evidence of humans comes in two forms.
 Evidence of human activity and fossilised pieces of human bone.
-Two pieces of the human anatomy have been found, an upper molar tooth and a piece of skull.
+Two pieces of the human anatomy were originally found at Orce, an upper molar tooth and a piece of skull.
 The latter is still unconfirmed, some say it is part of an equine skull, although the Orce team seem fairly adamant.
 Obtaining the age of artefacts in this case was done by taking samples from the strata in which the finds were made and using a technique called electron spin resonance and secondly observing the paleomagnatism of the strata.
 ESR gave a result of between 1.02 and 1.73 million years old and paleomagnetism between 1.07 and 1.77 million years old.
 Between those years the magnetic poles were reversed which can be seen in the polarity of certain minerals in rocks as they form.
 Statistically, we are due for another change any day.

 Biochronologic evidence further indicates a date close to 1.4 million years ago.